 Voila!
 You Did It!

 And congratulations!
-Eight simple steps and a little hard work and you have your stunning tray ready to find a place in your home or be given as a gorgeous gift!
+Eight simple steps later and a little hard work and you have your stunning tray ready to find a place in your home or be given as a gorgeous gift!

 Let me know if you try out this DIY!
 I’d love to hear from you!